 Defined benefit schemes

 If you do not take a refund of contributions, you will retain the right to a pension at normal retirement age.
 Generally speaking, the more service and the higher your final salary with this particular employer, the greater will be your entitlement.
 After you leave, your entitlement will increase to take account of inflation, up to a maximum of 4% per annum.
+Actual revaluation is set each year by ministerial order (for example, it was 4% for 2023).

 If you choose to transfer your benefits elsewhere, your pension scheme is obliged to quote you a transfer value.
 Where the scheme is solvent, that transfer value will reflect the approximate present day value of your future benefit entitlements.
 However where your scheme is not solvent, the trustees will be obliged to reduce your transfer value in a proportion determined by the degree of insolvency.